I call myself “The Switchel Blogger” and I have two blogs:

 The tag line for “The Switchel Philosopher” is meant to serve as a muse for the blog, where a frequent topic is government and citizenship.
 The tag line for “The Switchel Traveler” is Hamlet’s reminder that we can never know everything.
 I like this line because it says to me that philosophy alone is not enough.
 We must also explore the world.

-The rest of the answer to “why switchel?” is because of the yin-yang concept of Taoism (or Daoism).
-Switchel has a yin-yang aspect, with the sweetness of maple syrup and the sourness of vinegar.
-Much of life has a yin-yang aspect.
+The rest of the answer to “why switchel?” is because of the yin-yang concept of Taoism (or Daoism if you prefer).
+Much of life has a yin-yang aspect, and switchel is like that – with the sweetness of maple syrup and the sourness of vinegar.
+Life, too, is both sweet and sour, happy and sad.
+There is yin and yang almost everywhere.
 Even my two blogs have a yin-yang aspect, with one about the physical world and the other about the world of ideas.

 My name is George Putnam.
-I grew up on a dairy farm in Cambridge, Vermont, graduated from college as an agricultural engineer, and after a few twists and turns ended up as a loan officer at Farm Credit, a financial institution that lends money to farmers.
+I grew up on a dairy farm in Cambridge, Vermont.
+After graduating from college with a degree in agricultural engineering, and a few twists and turns that included a masters degree in business administration, I ended up as a loan officer at Farm Credit, a financial institution that lends money to farmers.
 (Farm Credit is a nationwide system of farmers’ cooperatives – not that common in the lending world.)
 Farm Credit was my career for 32 years, including ten years as president and CEO of Yankee Farm Credit headquartered in Williston, Vermont.
 I retired at the end of 2016.

 My blogging history

-“The Switchel Philosopher” – this blog – is my most recent blog.
+“The Switchel Philosopher” is my most recent blog.
 I started it in February 2017, after retiring in December 2016.
 It has always been about adventures in the world of ideas, including government and citizenship.
 Being elected to the town selectboard in March 2017 has contributed to the themes discussed on this blog.

 “The Switchel Traveler” is an older blog and has had two previous names.
 I started that blog in 2007 as “George’s Home Blog” to distinguish it from my “work blog” which I also started in 2007.
-After retiring, the work/home distinction was not applicable any more, and I renamed it to “George’s Other Blog” to distinguish it from “The Switchel Philosopher.”
-In January 2018 I renamed it again, to “The Switchel Traveler” to more clearly indicate how my two personal blogs complement each other.
+After retiring, the work/home distinction was not applicable any more, and I initially renamed it to “George’s Other Blog” to distinguish it from “The Switchel Philosopher.”
+In January 2018 I renamed it again – to “The Switchel Traveler” – to more clearly indicate how my two blogs complement each other, and I adopted the name “The Switchel Blogger.”

 - The Switchel Philosopher – adventures in the world of ideas